 Resources for Academic Accommodations

-Admitted students, parents, and guardians are invited to schedule meetings with Katy Evans if they have questions about academic accommodations and support or would like to discuss their (or their student's) particular learning needs.
+Admitted students, parents, and guardians are invited to schedule meetings with Noelle Murphy if they have questions about academic accommodations and support or would like to discuss their (or their student's) particular learning needs.
 All conversations are designed as individual meetings and will be held via Zoom.

-If you would like to discuss your registration with a first-year advisor in Academic Services, please call 802-753-2491 or schedule an appointment by email.
-If you are a transfer student, Stephanie Meyer, Academic Services: Transfer Student Support, will contact you to schedule a phone appointment, since your registration needs are different from those those of entering first-term students.
+If you would like to discuss your registration with a first-year or transfer student advisor in Academic Services, please call 802-753-2491 or schedule an appointment by email.